ebernalbeamagine/DeepLearningSensorFusionForPedestrianDetection/README.md

 sensor fusion, such as lidar, sonar, and RGB camera.
 The core of the network is based on SegNet, a pixel-wise semantic segmentation network.
 A single SegNet is assigned to each sensor reading, and the outputs are then applied to a fully connected neural network to fuse the three modalities of sensors.
 Afterwards, an up-sampling network is applied to recover the fused data.
-We have successfully demonstrated the use of semantic segmentation for sensor fusion under the modalities of three sensors.
-Moreover, pixel accuracy, loss, and mean intersection over union are the metrics used for the validation of the accuracy of the network.
-This package has also proposed an extrinsic calibration matrix method for sensor alignment.
+This package has also presents an extrinsic calibration matrix method for sensor alignment.

 ## Package description: